 The Ombudsman Specialist is available to all Centennial Care members at no cost.
 The Ombudsman explores problems and deals with them fairly.
+The Ombudsman advocates for your rights.
 This is done by using Medicaid guidelines and BCBSNM resources to help you.
 The Ombudsman wants to help you receive the benefits of your Blue Cross Community Centennial health plan.

-The Ombudsman can help you:
+The Ombudsman can:

-- Address your concerns about services or benefits you feel should be covered but were denied - Understand or clarify your rights and responsibilities and the covered services that are available to you - Reach appropriate BCBSNM personnel - Understand the pros and cons of your possible options and BCBSNM policies and procedures to help you you get the most out of your health care benefits
+- Review and address your concerns regarding services - Address your concerns about benefits you feel should be covered but were denied - Help you understand or clarify your rights and responsibilities - Help you understand the covered services that are available to you - Help you reach appropriate BCBSNM personnel - Help you understand the pros and cons of your possible options - Help you understand BCBSNM policies and procedures - Help you get the most out of your health care benefits